"THE GUEST HOUSE" - JULY 2018

 In my perspective, Kundalini Yoga is unique.
 It is distinct in a few ways that set it apart as a yoga practice, especially in the Western world --

 Kundalini Yoga is not about the teacher, it is about the student.
-A good Kundalini Yoga teacher remembers the Teacher’s Oath and is tuned into the Golden Chain.
+A good and experienced Kundalini Yoga teacher remembers the Teacher’s Oath and is tuned into the Golden Chain.
 A less-experienced Kundalini Yoga teacher, who intends to drop themselves out of the picture (not teach from ego) and holds the space for people to experience these Teachings’ gifts, is just as strong in many ways.
-Kundalini Yoga practice is not about a human teacher and is very much about students being open to being guided spiritually, from within themselves.
+Kundalini Yoga practice is not about a human teacher and is very much about students being open to being guided spiritually ~ from within themselves.

 This sacred practice is one that requires us to self-initiate.
-Yogi Bhajan never initiated people in this legacy.
+Yogi Bhajan never initiated people in this lineage.
 That is often misunderstood, since in many yoga lineages when people are initiated, they are given spiritual names.
 (Spiritual names in the Kundalini Yoga tradition are a reminder of your higher, divine self.)
 Initiation is misunderstood because so many people highly valued Yogi Bhajan’s guidance and wisdom, and during his first decades in the US other master yoga teachers were initiating students into other yoga traditions.
 It is misunderstood because we are lucky that many legacy teachers and trainers (some of whom personally studied with him) are willing (often daily at 4am!) to look deeply within, consider and take responsibility for walking the walk they talk.
 For us as humans, being responsible (often first for the suffering that we create!) is challenging.
 Self-initiating means we chose to put our energy into rising up, to be brighter for ourselves and for our world.

 Kundalini Yoga holds each of us up in the Light -- as a Teacher.
 This is true for first-timers or those who practice for years.
 We all hear how Yogi Bhajan came to create teachers, not to gather students.
 What does that really mean?
 He shared these teachings to give each of us the opportunity to be our best, and our own daily human existence and be the brightest we can be.
 Often this means we need to forgive (ourselves first), let go of our stories and be present to serve.
 Being bright scares people, as it means we show up in the spotlight of our own lives, allowing ourselves to be the seen, as the best, unique beings we can.

 At the depth of these teachings is Awareness.
 Living in Awareness is not easy or fun!
-It starts with recognizing in our own minds the voice that may not be loving, creates self-doubt or can be judgemental, and it makes us question our families and our society, as well as the institutions of our countries and world.
+It starts with recognizing in our own minds the voice that may not be loving, creates self-doubt or can be judgmental, and it makes us question our families and our society, as well as the institutions of our countries and world.
 It is often not comfortable to be the one who stands apart (vegetarian food, please!) or sees the Truth in a situation.
 The gift of living in Awareness though, means we notice each beautiful moment in our life before it passes by.
 We see with open eyes, so can access joy and possibility, and will not regret that we did not act in the best ways to support ourselves, stand as seekers and uplift ourselves, each other and the world.

 So, back to the students at the yoga center (which is really just a metaphor for the world)!
 I think people reacted to the experience of Kundalini Yoga in extreme ways because (as a wise teacher once taught me) the place where knowledge becomes wisdom is experience.
 When we experience ourselves through Kundalini Yoga practice, we meet ourselves spiritually, revealing our courage and commitment to self-initiate (or not some days!), and find the opportunity to be the most radiant, bright beings we can (yes, even as Teachers in each moment, whether teaching a class or not).
 Kundalini Yoga gives us the chance to choose - are we in the trance (of modernity, busy-ness, technology, stimulated addiction) or are we in each moment true seekers (even though that goal seems far away at times) joining together in seva?
-I stand not in judgement of anyone else’s practice (for each is a beautiful path), but I chose Kundalini Yoga, for all its gifts.
+I stand not in judgement of anyone else’s practice (for each is a beautiful path), butter me the I choose to prioritize Kundalini Yoga, for all its gifts.
 What about you?

 SADHANA IS SPIRITUAL - 7 March 2017